egreiner/IegTools.Sequencer/README.md

 ### Run the sequence

-The sequence will be executed in the confgured order
+The sequence will be executed in the configuration order .

 ```c#
 public class OffTimerExample